hacktoberfest-unicam/awesome-hacktoberfest-cobalt-capybara/README.md

   git commit -m "[remove] Removed file1.py because it is no longer used"
   ```

-### How to update your changes into your repo on github
+### How to update your changes into your repo on GitHub
 * Push your branch with the new commit(s) to your fork on GitHub:
   ```
   git push origin [branch_name]